annuhpark/solitudal-thoughts/README.md

     sudo service postgresql start
     ```

-5. Create your database with Postgresql, then import database schema.
+5. Create your database with postgreSQL, then import database schema.

     ```shell
     createdb solitudal-thoughts
     ```

-6. Create your database with Postgresql, then import database schema.
+6. Create your database with postgreSQL, then import database schema.

     ```shell
     npm run db:import